Our Services

 Helpful Resources

-Controlling blood sugar with an anti-inflammatory diet centered on whole, minimally processed foods such as fatty fish, berries, leafy greens, nuts, seeds and spices can reduce inflammation, support nerve repair and ease symptoms of diabetic neuropathy.
+Diabetic neuropathy symptoms can be eased by controlling blood sugar with an anti-inflammatory diet built on whole, minimally processed foods.
+Key foods include fatty fish, berries, leafy greens, nuts, seeds, and spices like turmeric and ginger, which help reduce inflammation, support nerve repair, and improve overall nerve health.

-There are several factors to consider including macronutrient balance, hydration, lifestyle tips and when to seek medical advice.
-See below for complete guidelines on foods to include and avoid, sample meal plans and practical steps that could impact your next steps in managing nerve health.
+Effective management also depends on balanced macronutrients, proper hydration, consistent exercise, and knowing when to seek medical advice.
+Below, you'll find detailed guidelines on foods to include and avoid, sample meal plans, and practical lifestyle steps for managing nerve health.

 Diabetic neuropathy—nerve damage caused by chronically high blood sugar—is a common complication of diabetes.
 Chronic inflammation plays a key role in nerve injury, contributing to pain, tingling, numbness and loss of function in the hands and feet.
 Adopting an anti-inflammatory diet can help control blood sugar, reduce inflammation and support nerve repair.
 If you're seeking the best diet for nerve repair, read on for clear, practical guidance based on current research.

-Before you begin any new eating plan, take a few minutes to complete a free Diabetic Neuropathy symptom assessment to better understand your current nerve health status and identify symptoms you may not have realized were related to neuropathy.
+Before you begin any new eating plan, take a few minutes to complete a free symptom checker to better understand your current nerve health status and identify symptoms you may not have realized were related to neuropathy.

 Controlling inflammation through diet not only helps stabilize blood sugar but also supports the body's own healing mechanisms.